 (refresh page to get a different character)

-Primary Motivation: just wants to have friends.
+Primary Motivation: wants nothing more than to stay home.

 To develop this character further, ask yourself the following questions.
 Spend about 30 minutes writing out the answers: